-Most broke in through an unlocked door or window while several reported to have kicked the door open.
+Most broke in through an unlocked door or window while several reported having kicked the door open.
 One way to decrease this opportunity is to ensure your doors and grilles are properly secured at all times.

 Solid door frames and doors made of timber such as Nyatoh and Balau are solid and heavy and make it difficult for burglars to kick down.
 This needs to be paired with the right locking mechanisms, consider using mortise locks for your main doors as these are sturdier compared to the normal locks.
 Security doors are also another popular method to secure your home.

 2. What are the first things looked to steal?

 Jewellery, electronics, cash and credit cards were indicated as the main items of interest.
 Interestingly collectables also made it to the list of responses collected.

 While hidden safe boxes are a secure way of storing valuables, it may be a good idea to have some valuables lying around in the event a break-in happens while people are home.
 After all, a burglar would be more likely to leave with some valuables in hand rather than empty-handed.

 Most start with the master bedroom and then the rest of the house.
 Even the kitchen is not spared with one inmate indicating even checking through the oven, refrigerator and even in boxes of cereal.

 4. Preferred time of day to break in?